Rawhide, Nevada

-Rawhide, Nevada was a town in Mineral County, Nevada, approximately 55 miles southeast of Fallon.
+Rawhide, Nevada was a town in Mineral County, Nevada, approximately 55 miles (88.5 km) southeast of Fallon.
 The site of Rawhide has been dismantled by recent mining activity, with little or nothing remaining to be seen.

 History

 In December 1906, prospector Jim Swanson made a discovery of a rich gold and silver deposit in the hills near what became Rawhide.
 He was soon joined by Charles ("Charley") B. Holman and Charles ("Scotty") A. McLeod, who also found sizeable deposits nearby on Hooligan Hill.
 McLeod had recently been ordered to cease prospecting around the nearby camp of Buckskin, and bitter about this, he suggested the name of Rawhide for the new camp, as a play on the name of the Buckskin camp he held with contempt.
 Word spread, and both Holman and McLeod sold their claims to investors and moved on to Stingaree Gulch later in 1907, where they found yet another large deposit.
 The two men sold these claims for even more money, and then left the area to prospect elsewhere.